EconLearn

 Money Demand vs Money Supply

 Money Demand and Money Supply are two Money & Monetary Policy concepts in AP Economics that students often mix up.
-In short: money demand is money demand is the amount of wealth people choose to hold as money rather than in interest-bearing assets.
-Meanwhile, money supply is the money supply is the total amount of money circulating in an economy, including cash and checkable deposits.
+Money demand is the amount of wealth people choose to hold as money rather than in interest-bearing assets.
+The money supply is the total amount of money circulating in an economy, including cash and checkable deposits.
 Here is how they compare side by side.

 Money Demand